timzw961/my-travel-journal/README.md

 8) Create another react app for GitHub pages and deploy

 Random tidbit but I think for all of these GitHub pages I am making, I would probably have them incorporated or at least linked to in my actual portfolio website.
 I think I should also mention this somewhere during my journey in React that I hope to eventually be able to make and deploy my own portfolio website that showcases all the work I have done through my learnings.
 And for now, these will all be here in GitHub anyways to showcase what I have been working on :)

+05/05/22
+So I realised this format of journal could be a good idea to use for UOW students for their own UOW journey / checklist